Guinea pig or hamster? They look similar, but they’re very different pets.

 A similar routine applies for hamsters as well with some small additions.

-Unlike the guinea pigs, it’s not necessary to provide fresh food every day for hamsters but we still recommend doing it to balance their diet.
+Hamsters are relatively aggressive, so you need to interact with them carefully every day to build trust.
+Unlike guinea pigs, it’s not necessary to provide fresh food every day for hamsters, but it’s still a good idea to balance their diet.

-Additionally, experts suggest releasing hamsters from the cage at least once a week to give them more space.
+Experts also suggest letting hamsters out of the cage at least once a week to give them more space.

 9. Are Guinea Pigs and Hamsters Good Pets for Children?